 A new schedule is released every quarter and updated as necessary.
 The schedule is released by the committee to assist participants in the municipal bond market.
 It is contingent upon execution of all project approvals required by law.
 The collection and release of this information by the Office of the State Comptroller is not intended as an endorsement of the proposed issuances it contains, many of which will be subject to approval by the Office of the State Comptroller.

-The prospective first quarter calendar includes anticipated bond sales by the following issuers: the Dormitory Authority of the State of New York, the Metropolitan Transportation Authority, the New York State Energy Research & Development Authority, the Port Authority of New York & New Jersey, the State of New York, the State of New York Mortgage Agency and the Triborough Bridge & Tunnel Authority.
+The prospective first quarter calendar includes anticipated bond sales by the following issuers: the Dormitory Authority of the State of New York, the Long Island Power Authority, the Nassau County Interim Finance Authority, the New York City Housing Development Corporation, the New York City Municipal Water Finance Authority, the New York City Transitional Finance Authority, the Port Authority of New York and New Jersey and the Triborough Bridge and Tunnel Authority.